mishterk/wp-valet-boilerplate/readme.md

 # WP Valet Boilerplate

 This is designed as a quick boilerplate for working in WordPress on Laravel Valet.
+It is primarily built to facilitate my own workflow and provides the following:

+- Array-based configuration from a single file
+- WordPress in a sub-directory
+- Remote image loading where a local version of the file isn't found
+- WP debug log moved outside of the wp-content directory
+- A development log and utility for dumping data to a separate log file while working
+- A set of WP-CLI commands under `wp valetbp` for easy synchronisation with remote sites

-This is fairly opinionated and that really comes down to the fact that this was designed to aid my own existing workflow instead of trying to support other people's preferences.
+Please note: this is a fairly opinionated set up and that really comes down to the fact that this was designed to aid my own existing workflow.
 Feel free to fork and mod to suit your own needs.

 ## Getting Started